-21 Web Directories That Still Have Value in 2019
+21 Web Directories That Still Have Value

 Next up is Bing Places, the Google My Business equivalent for the world’s second most popular search engine.

-While less than 4 percent of the world uses Bing as their search engine, it’s important to remember that it’s the default search engine for Internet Explorer and Edge, and Microsoft still dominates the desktop computer market.
+While only about 6% of the world uses Bing as their search engine, it’s important to remember that it’s the default search engine for Internet Explorer and Edge, and Microsoft still dominates the desktop computer market.

 Make sure you reach those PC users by adding your business to Bing Places.